davidgiven/fluxengine/doc/brother.md

 Wildcards are supported, so use `'*'` for the filename (remember to quote it) if you want to extract everything.

 This is _extremely experimental_.
-There's something weird about the length of files --- the last sector in the chain is allocated in the FAT but doesn't appear to be counted in the file size or contain file data, so maybe this is doing something special.
+The data structures I've figured out are mostly consistent, but it looks like there's always garbage in the last sector of each file, so maybe I'm not getting the file lengths right.

 Any questions? please [get in
 touch](https://github.com/davidgiven/fluxengine/issues/new).